swiftlang/swift-evolution/proposals/0253-callable.md

 }
 ```

 However, we do not believe `call` should behave like a storage accessor like `subscript` .
-Instead, `call` ’s appearance should be as close to function calls as possible.
+Instead, `call`'s appearance should be as close to function calls as possible.
 Function call expressions today are not assignable because they can't return an l-value reference, so a call to a `call` member should not be assignable either.

 ### Static `call` members